NU-CUCIS/CrossPropertyTL/README.md

 Please cite the following works if you are using ElemNet model:

-1. Vishu Gupta, Kamal Choudhary, Francesca Tavazza, Carelyn Campbell, Wei-keng Liao, Alok Choudhary, and Ankit Agrawal, “Cross-property deep transfer learning framework for enhanced predictive analytics on small materials data”.
+1. Vishu Gupta, Kamal Choudhary, Francesca Tavazza, Carelyn Campbell, Wei-keng Liao, Alok Choudhary, and Ankit Agrawal, “Cross-property deep transfer learning framework for enhanced predictive analytics on small materials data”.[<a href="https://www.nature.com/articles/s41467-021-26921-5">Paper</a>]

 ## Acknowledgements